 Sewer Smell from Problems with the Blackwater Tank

 First of all, it’s important to understand that when we use the toilet in our RV – no matter which “number” we do – all that waste goes to the blackwater tank.
 It holds all the waste that comes from the toilet until you can adequately empty it at a sewer dumping station.
 Your RV blackwater tank will always smell slightly like a septic tank if you’re close enough, but it shouldn’t be that noticeable.

-Now, considering the function alone of this tank, it’s already a primary suspect.
 Each of the waste holding tanks in your RV has a valve that you use to empty the tank’s contents, depending on which tank it is.
 Your RV comes with a built-in blackwater tank flush system.
 This system includes an inlet valve that allows you to pump fresh water into the tank to flush it.
 At the outlet there is a valve that you open to drain the contents.

 To see if your blackwater tank is the culprit, check for the following:

 - The dump valve is loose.
 When you were emptying at a dumping site, it is possible that the valves were not properly tightened afterward.
 It can lead to leakages when the tank starts filling up again, producing a foul odor outside the RV.